AguaClara/high_rate_sedimentation-DEPRECATED/PAC Dosing.md

 print('The run time is ', RunTime)

 print('Mehrin is soo awesome and thinks that Mike is really dope!
-Please be nice to her! :)')
+Please be nice to her! :)') print('Mike, I staged changes and committed this file.
+Please just push this out to GitHub!')
 ```